3dl3rw0lf/Typora-foresee-theme/Readme.md

 ## Features

+- Automatically switch theme mode based on the appearance of the system
 - User defined color configuration
 - Modular design approach adapts to diverse needs
 - Use `scss` format substitute original `css`